explodinggradients/ragas/docs/howtos/integrations/_langgraph_agent_evaluation.md

 2. Set up an evaluation pipeline to track key performance metrics.
 3. Run and assess the agent's effectiveness with different queries.

-Click the [link](https://colab.research.google.com/drive/1IsmUfCVD_pVQ7HGsKj97BXOZBGXTIF8m?usp=sharing) to open the notebook in Google Colab.
+Click the [link](https://colab.research.google.com/github/explodinggradients/ragas/blob/main/docs/howtos/integrations/langgraph_agent_evaluation.ipynb) to open the notebook in Google Colab.

 ## Prerequisites
 - Python 3.8+
-- OpenAI API key
 - Basic understanding of LangGraph, LangChain and LLMs

 ## Installing Ragas and Other Dependencies